elemental/Elemental/doc/source/lapack-like/invariants.rst

 .. cpp:function:: SafeProduct<F> SafeDeterminant( Matrix<F>& A, bool canOverwrite=false )
 .. cpp:function:: SafeProduct<F> SafeDeterminant( DistMatrix<F>& A, bool canOverwrite=false )

-   Returns the determinant of the square matrix `A` in an expanded form which is less likely to over/under-flow.
+   The determinant of the square matrix `A` in an expanded form which is less likely to over/under-flow.

 HPDDeterminant